 Q: Can parents watch practices?

-A: Parents in the gym are very distracting.
-The chatter that occurs as parents visit is distracting to athletes and coaches.
+A: The facility has a small viewing area for parents, however during Co-Vid protocol measures parents are not permitted in the facility as we manage contact tracing.
+Once we resume to normal protocols this will be updated.
 Coaches want parents to see the skill development of their children and will provide opportunities for parents to view a practice.
-Coaches will also post skill videos on the private Facebook group from time to time.
 If you are in the gym watching a practice, please be respectful to the coaches and athletes.
 Do not let other children run around the gym or onto the practice mat, do not speak in a loud, distracting manner and do not interrupt the coach or athletes during the practice.